glschull/SimulationTheoryTests/planning/KARMA_BUILDER_GPT_BLUEPRINT.md

 □ Flows as natural conversation, not structured text
 □ Includes relevant emotional responses (excitement, empathy) □ Feels like something a real person would write
+□ DOESN'T repeat what others have already said
+□ Builds on or references existing comments appropriately □ Adds fresh value to the conversation thread
+□ Acknowledges the existing discussion context
 ```

 ### **Reddit Rules Compliance**